The ACT Test Prep Program in Greater Cincinnati, Mason, and Loveland

 The Social Studies passage uses content based on anthropology, archaeology, biography, business, economics, education, geography, history, political science, psychology, and sociology.
 Still, being familiar with this material isn’t usually necessary: it is more about the ability to break these problems down, predicting the answer, and then correlating properly with the choices.

 The Humanities passage may be the second most notorious of the Reading Test passages.
-This might be because material from architecture, art, dance, ethics, film, language, literary criticism, music, philosophy, radio, television, and theater is sometimes remote from some students lives.
+This might be because material from architecture, art, dance, ethics, film, language, literary criticism, music, philosophy, radio, television, and theatre is sometimes remote from some students’ lives.
 Don’t worry, hang in there with the steps and you will make it through!

 Natural Sciences segues nicely into the Science Test, which comes after the Reading.
 Questions here come from passages in the content areas of anatomy, astronomy, biology, botany, chemistry, ecology, geology, medicine, meteorology, microbiology, natural history, physiology, physics, technology, and zoology.

-So, these are our categories, but don’t get distracted!
+So, these are our the categories, students will see, but it is important to not get distracted.
 Remember it is much more the method than knowing the content to help us know what is going on.
-There is also the practical test of reason.
+There is also the practical test of reason to know if the choice makes sense.

 The Science Test is the next part of the ACT exam.
-What makes Science unique is not only the content involved (which some students can really take advantage of, possibly like in the Reading Test), but the necessity of interpreting graphs, tables, and charts.
+What makes Science unique is not only the content involved (which some students can really take advantage of, possibly like in the Reading Test), but the necessity of interpreting graphs, tables, and charts, thus making it receive great focus during our ACT tutoring.

 In other words, we teach our students to break down these problems into their simpler components in a similar way with similar the six steps we teach in Reading.
 The difference is that there are only two classifications we use in the questions: (1) inferential reasoning (2) detecting detail.
 With these two categories to look through, students know where and how to find their answers.

 The Math Test, unlike the mathematics problems on the SAT, is more about knowing formulas than solving puzzles.
 However, having a system in place is crucial, with or without a tutor.
-Besides the more direct nature of the questions and their more practical orientation, students need to remember the many formulas and concepts they learned in school, from basic mathematics to trigonometry and pre calculus.
+Besides the more direct nature of the questions and their more practical orientation, students need to remember the many formulas and concepts they learned in school, from basic mathematics to trigonometry and pre calculus in order to ace their ACT math practice.
 A big reason the ACT has received the stigma of being the “easy” test is probably that, despite the fact there is some trigonometry tested, it is only about 6% of the tests, while basic math, algebra, and geometry predominates.
 Still a student needs to be systematic about going through the problems and knowing what he is looking for each step of the way.
-We handle this with the same six steps we use for the SAT, though it is very important to get practical and do actual practice tests before test day to see the wide range of concepts tested.
+We handle this with the same six steps we use for the SAT, though it is very important to get practical and do actual ACT practice tests before test day to see the wide range of concepts tested.
+The same techniques are used in our ACT test prep Loveland and Mason chapters.

-As seen from the video below, we can get big results in a short amount of time with our system, so if you would like to check out the possibilities and our availability for ACT test prep in Cincinnati, Loveland, Mason, or West Chester, Oh, give us a call at 513 939-9033.
+As seen from the video below, we can get big results in a short amount of time with our system, so if you would like to check out the possibilities and our availability for our ACT test prep Mason program or the same programs in Cincinnati, Loveland or West Chester, OH, give us a call at 513 939-9033 or email firstname.lastname@example.org.